 I would like to share several key findings from the Jens Dibbern, Jessica K. Winkler and Armin Heinzl study:

 - Clear contact persons on different organizational levels and with different functions

 - You have to lead them and not rely on their unsupervised know-how -> Strong leadership and coordination

 - Consider the offshore outsourcing team as a real team and a part of your company.
 Don’t consider them just as transactional people who have to do a job for a certain payment

 a.
 Adapt them to your culture – For example make it very clear that it is OK and necessary for questions to be asked if something isn’t clear, instead of just saying “Yes”

 b.
-Adapt your onsite team to the Outsource team Culture – Don’t have the usual open meetings just communicate with the PM directly
+Adapt your onsite team to the Outsource team Culture – Communicate only through the person who is the point of contact

 One additional thing you can consider is to delegate a team member to the outsourcing partner that has a similar culture to yours.
-He should stay there and help the offshore team to understand the differences and what is expected.
+This person should communicate clearly what is expected and help manage the differences.